develop-d/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-C # Game library and using the library in a console application.
+C# game library and using the library in a console application.